RenaudAvenas/Oxard.XControls/README.md

 # Oxard.XControls
 Oxard XControls (for Xamarin controls) is available on nuget.org (https://www.nuget.org/packages/Oxard.XControls)

-To use components in your project with http://oxard.com/XControls shemas add this code to your App constructor:
+To use components in your project with http://oxard.com/XControls shemas add this code to your App constructor (or somewhere in your assembly where you use oxard controls at the beginning):

 ```csharp
 public App()